jeffreen0322/a1-personal-website-jeffreen0322/readme.txt

 Talking to classmates about class material, assignment requirements, etc. is a great way to verify ideas and get feedback.
 But this distinctly does *not* permit attempting to pass off someone else’s code as your own.
 Talking over ideas and approaches is allowed, but the work that you produce and submit must be your own.

+### IMPORTANT STUDENT'S NOTE:

+I've previously made a personal website that coincidentally fulfills many of the requirements of this assignment.
+I have decided I will not use that website as my submission, but rather create a new one, referencing the previous portfolio and make substantial changes and additions.
+This website will be my new official portfolio site, and the latter will be out of commission.

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

 12.5/13